Will the 2017 Vanilla Crop Bring Lower Prices?

 Because there are viable alternatives to vanilla beans such as imitations and “natural flavors,” vanilla is a far smaller industry than chocolate or coffee.
-Coffee and chocolate are traded in millions of containers each year; vanilla produces 2300 – 3000 metric tons in a good year.
-As a result, it isn’t traded on the international commodities market.
-There are no protections for vanilla growers and no rules or sanctions on the market.
+Coffee and chocolate are traded in millions of containers each year; vanilla comes in at roughly 2300 – 3000 metric tons in a good year.
+As a result, vanilla isn’t traded on the international commodities market.
+There are no protections for vanilla growers and no rules or sanctions on the industry.

-Coffee and chocolate have a base price in place; farmers are at least guaranteed a minimum wage.
-Coffee and chocolate have non-profit associations that help growers.
-While prices and available volume for coffee and chocolate fluctuate, they are far more stable markets than vanilla.
+Coffee has a base price in place; farmers are at least guaranteed a minimum wage during a surplus.
+Chocolate used to have a base price, but this was recently discontinued.
+This has proven disastrous for the growers as currently there is a huge surplus in the market, which means they won’t have an income from this crop.
+Coffee and chocolate also have non-profit associations that help growers and promote their products.
+While prices and available volume for coffee and chocolate fluctuate, they are more stable markets than vanilla.
+That said, small shareholder coffee and chocolate growers and those who labor on large plantations are poor.
 It is for these reasons that I am concerned about social justice issues for the small shareholder vanilla growers and do what I can to get them accurate market information and other assistance.

-This report will be updated when more information is available.
+This report will be updated when new information is available.